Pin-Bot: Pin-Bot mechanism

 The mechanism for the main part of Pin-Bot includes a bank of five targets that lower into the playfield, and uses a series of hinges to lift the visor behind them at the same time which reveals the ball-locks as eye sockets.
 This mechanism was created by Joe Joos, and he is the first name on the patent for it.
 In adverts for the machine the game was marketed with the slogan "Look into our eyes".
 The horizontal target bank represents the teeth of Pin-Bot.
 A recording of a freight elevator is used for the sound of the visor opening.

 In addition to the face of Pin-Bot not being visible on the playfield when the visor is down, it is not visible on the backglass unless the light behind it is on.
-The game includes a light bar on top of the backbox.
+The game includes a light bar on top of the backbox which flashes during play.